Thertzlor/vscode-chss/README.md

 Well, now you can.
 The CHSS extension hijacks VSCode's semantic highlighting to

+## Installation
+After installing the extension, simply create a file with the `.chss` extension in the root directory of any project and you're ready to go.
+The location of the file and some other behavior can be changed in the [extension's settings]()
+## Compatibility
+The decorations defined by this extension will override color and formatting provided by regular vscode themes.
+Personally, I recommend running this extension "on top" of a minimal, muted color theme for extra contrast with manually defined styles.

+As mentioned, CHSS works on semantic tokens provided by another language servers, so make sure your project is in a language that has a semantic highlighting capable syntax highlighting extension installed.
 ##  The CHSS Syntax
 CHSS is basically vague bastardization of (S)CSS and .chss files use the highlighting for scss.
 This works out because style rules are internally converterted into [DecorationRenderOptions](https://code.visualstudio.com/api/references/vscode-api#DecorationRenderOptions) and most of the properties are css rules already.